 Generalised anxiety disorder displays itself very similarly to average representations of anxiety.
 For example, physical symptoms are very common, including trembling, excessive sweating and insomnia.

 Psychological symptoms are also common, including irritability, paranoia and depression.
-Averagely, symptoms of anxiety can be managed, where healthy coping strategies offer respite and suppressing effects.
+Typically symptoms of anxiety can be managed, where healthy coping strategies offer respite and suppressing effects.

-However, generalised anxiety disorder is different, where such symptoms are displayed consistently, where relaxing, where breathing techniques and where mindfulness offer little respite.
+However, generalised anxiety disorder is different, where such symptoms are displayed consistently, where relaxing, breathing techniques and mindfulness offer little respite.
 This is what can cause substance addiction.

 The consistency of such symptoms is down to the vast pressures placed on the body and brain, caused by the development of GAD.
 As it is a complex and strong mental health condition, its presence can become engulfing, which soon triggers ongoing negative, irrational and panicked responses.